reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ```

 * Lines 23 - 26: Match Alice's similar [local step](https://docs.reach.sh/ref-model.html#%28tech._local._step%29) and [join](https://docs.reach.sh/ref-model.html#%28tech._join%29)ing of the application through a [consensus transfer](https://docs.reach.sh/ref-model.html#%28tech._consensus._transfer%29) [publication](https://docs.reach.sh/ref-model.html#%28tech._publication%29).
 * Line 28: Computes the outcome of the game before committing.
 The equation itself is not critical to understand for the purposes of our tutorial.
-However,we will say that `Outcome` stores a value of an integer modulo, which will correlate to the winning hand.
+However, we will say that `Outcome` stores a value of an integer modulo, which will correlate to the winning hand.

 In the next snippet we use the [each](https://docs.reach.sh/ref-programs-step.html#%28tech._each%29) form to have each of the participants send the final outcome to their frontends.